 Who is the Sony 24-70mm f/4 Vario-Tessar for?

 In the modern photography world, there’s an unfortunate fixation on the fastest possible apertures.
-Everyone wants an f/2.8 zoom and f/1.4 prime lenses when there are significant benefits to slower apertures.
+Everyone wants an f/2.8 zoom and f/1.4 prime lens when there are significant benefits to slower apertures.

 Given the OSS system, IBIS-mounted sensor, and astounding dynamic range of the latest digital camera sensors…Sacrificing a single stop of aperture is an excellent trade, in my opinion.